The complete Respecting Choices model includes both advance care planning and shared decision making in serious illness programs.

-A central component of our person-centered decision-making approach is the role of the physician/provider in assisting individuals to make treatment decisions that align with their goals and values, i.e., what matters most.
+The role of the provider in assisting individuals to make ongoing treatment decisions that align with their goals and values is a critical element of person-centered decision-making.

-- Define the importance of shared decision making for patients with serious illness.
+- Define the elements of shared decision making and its benefits for patients with serious illness.

-- Identify communication skills that impact shared decision-making conversations.
+- Demonstrate communication skills that impact person-centered conversations.

-- Identify shared decision-making skills to discern what matters most to patients with serious illness.
+- Demonstrate skills to discern what matters most to patients with serious illness.

-- Identify shared decision-making skills to align care with what matters most to patients.
+- Demonstrate skills to align care with what matters most to patients.

-- Participate in practice activities to integrate these shared decision-making skills.
+- Participate in activities to integrate the skills for shared decision-making.

-- Identify organizational practices to document the elements of shared decision-making conversations.
+- Apply organizational practices to document the elements of shared decision-making conversations.

 Benefits to Patients, Providers, and Healthcare System

-- Improves physicians’/providers’ skills in assisting patients with serious illness to reflect on their goals and values when navigating treatment decisions, ensuring timely and appropriate referrals that serve to safeguard patients’ decisions are respected, including those for less aggressive treatment.
+- Improves providers’ skills to assist patients with serious illness reflect on their goals and values when navigating treatment decisions, ensuring timely and appropriate referrals that serve to safeguard patients’ decisions are respected.

-- Improves communication and documentation of a patient’s goals of care and rationale for treatment decisions, providing direction for all members of the patient’s care team to use in delivering person-centered care and assisting with any treatment decision.
+- Improves communication and documentation of a patient’s goals of care and rationale for treatment decisions, providing direction for all members of the patient’s care team to use in delivering person-centered care.

-- Decreases physicians’/providers’ and other clinicians’ moral distress and uncertainty when caring for patients with serious illness, as patient goals of care are identified and used to provide direction for care and treatment.
+- Decreases moral distress and uncertainty when caring for patients with serious illness, as patient goals of care are identified and used to provide direction for care and treatment.

 - Improves patient and family satisfaction with physician/provider communication and person-centered care.